Nebraska Mesothelioma Lawyer

 Western Mineral Products

-Although Nebraska does not have a lot of industry, a vermiculite processing plant in the state caused a significant amount of exposure to asbestos for workers and nearby residents.
 This Omaha facility produced concrete materials, insulation, and other products that used vermiculite, a natural mineral.
 Much of the vermiculite used there came from the W.R.
 Grace mine in Libby, Montana.[2]

-The mine produced vermiculite for decades and shipped it to facilities around the country, including Western Mineral Products in Omaha.
-The mine stopped production in 1990 after the discovery that the vermiculite was contaminated with asbestos.
-In Omaha, workers processed over 150,000 tons of this contaminated mineral, which put them at risk of getting sick as a result of the exposure to asbestos.
-Federal agencies have tested the now abandoned facility and declared it no longer a threat, but for decades workers and residents nearby were exposed to asbestos.[2]
+In Omaha, workers processed over 150,000 tons of this contaminated mineral, which put them at risk of getting sick due to asbestos exposure.
+Federal agencies have tested the now abandoned facility and declared it no longer a threat, but workers and residents nearby were exposed to asbestos for decades.[2]

 Natural Disasters and Asbestos Debris

 Another way in which Nebraskans may be exposed to asbestos is through the asbestos-containing materials in older homes and buildings.
 Federal and state laws dictate how people are to be kept safe from this source of asbestos, but they cannot control the weather.
-Natural disasters, like floods and tornadoes, are not uncommon in Nebraska and can wreak havoc.

-These natural disasters sweep through quickly and cause massive destruction.
-They rip down buildings, and when those buildings contain asbestos, they can leave behind contaminated debris.
 When the waste dries out, it becomes dangerous.
-The dried fibers of asbestos become airborne and pose a risk for cleanup crews, rescue workers, and others.
+The dried fibers of asbestos become airborne and pose a risk to cleanup crews, rescue workers, and others.

 Other Exposure Sites in the State